hipe/tmx/lib/skylab/headless/doc/issues/022-the-CLI-upstream-resolution-narrative.md

 expected to be active for a while.

-at this time there exists in headless CLI code an empty stub method `resolve_upstream` that always results in true. human clients may want to rewrite that method simply to call this method for e.g.
+at this time there exists in headless CLI code an empty stub method for resolving the upstream status (maybe a tuple?) that always results in a success value (probably `true`). human clients may want to rewrite that method simply to call this method, for e.g.

 we wanted to use the name `r-esolve_upstream` for the below method but that name is in common use already by other applications hand-